 Hanging by a thread, Andre Breitenreiter welcomed half-time.

-, there was only the quiet hum of the fans checking scores.
+With no goal updates from elsewhere, there was only the quiet hum of the fans checking scores.
 That hum became a gasp when news of a Hamburg goal came through.
 The pressure went up another notch, and with it came the rain.

 Gentner drilled wide when it seemed easier to score.
 Moritz Stoppelkamp failed to connect in the box after a beautiful cross from the right.
 It was a relegation battle all right: Plenty of effort and not much quality.